shanoether/kit_big_data_mangetamain/README.md

 ### 🎯 Object-Oriented Programming (OOP)

 The project follows **OOP best practices** with a clean, modular architecture.
-However the object oriented approach is very basic as `Streamlit`implements its onw logic and is not made to be run into different classes.
+However, the object-oriented approach is very basic as `Streamlit` implements its own logic and is not made to be run into different classes.

 #### Core Classes